 You can ask us at any time if you want to see, change, delete, or stop us using information about you.
 If you want to do that, we would be very happy to help and you can talk to us (see above).
 Ask a trusted adult if you want help to make this happen.
 You and your parent/guardian can see more information about what you can do here.

 If you are not happy about what we are doing with information about you, it would be great if you could tell us first, but you can also tell the government at https://ico.org.uk/concerns/ or by calling 0303 123 1113.

 How long will we keep information about you?

-We will only keep information about you for as long as we interact with you, or if the law asks us to keep it for a time, and delete it after that.
+We will only keep information about you for as long as we interact with you, if the law asks us to keep it for a specified time, or if we need to keep it for another, specific reason (for example to defend our legal rights) and delete it after that.